 Tom Wathen is a vice president, directing Pew’s environmental work in ocean conservation, land protection, and clean energy, with a focus on projects that span the distance from the Arctic Ocean to the tip of South America.

 Wathen has had a long career in public interest advocacy and consumer and environmental organizations, with extensive experience in programs and operations.
 Most recently, he served as the executive vice president and general counsel at the National Environmental Trust (NET), where he was chief operating officer.
 He also served as acting president of Oceana for a year during his time at NET.

 Wathen is the author of books and articles on trade and the environment, auto safety, solid waste, and small town democracy.
-He holds a bachelor’s degree in public affairs from Indiana University, along with a certificate in environmental policy, and a Juris Doctor from Harvard University.
+He holds a bachelor’s degree in public affairs from Indiana University, along with a certificate in environmental policy, and a law degree from Harvard University.